 Part Three: Keep Building Your Dreams

-There is no finish line in freelancing, but that’s a good thing!
-It means you can keep building your dream business for as long as you want.
+Freelancing has no finish line, but that’s a good thing!
+It means you can keep building your dream business for as long as possible.
 Remember to enjoy the ride!

 So there you have it – everything you need to know about how to become a freelance graphic designer.
-Just remember to start networking, identify your niche or style, and get involved in the design community.
+Remember to start networking, identify your niche or style, get involved in the design community, effectively communicate, and keep things professional.
 And always keep pushing yourself to be better!

-If you found this guide useful, we have a great resource for you that digs into this and much more and it is totally free.
-Simply sign up for our kick-ass newsletter and get a free copy of the Ultimate Freelancing Blueprint!
+If you found this guide helpful, we have an excellent free resource that digs into this and much more.
+Simply sign up for our kick-ass freelancing newsletter and get a free copy of the Ultimate Freelancing Blueprint!